pairshaped/curlingio-docs/docs/getting-started/pricing.md

 Online payments can take up to 7 days before they are cleared and available for payout (direct deposit).

-We can't offer the same price for U.S. base clubs, simply because we don't have a volume discount w/ our payment processed in the U.S. If you are a U.S. based club, please contact us for details: support@curling.io.
+We can't offer the same price for U.S. base clubs, simply because we don't have a volume discount w/ our payment processor in the U.S yet.
+If you are a U.S. based club, please contact us for details: support@curling.io.

 ## Example Fees for Online Payments